Dartvauder/NeuroSandboxWebUI/README.md

 ### LibreTranslate:

 * First you need to install and run [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate)
-1) Select source and target language
+1) Select source and target languages
-2) (Optional) You can save the translation history by turning on the corresponding button
+2) Click the `Submit` button to get the translate
-3) Click the `Submit` button to get the translate
+#### Optional: you can save the translation history by turning on the corresponding button

 ### Wav2Lip: